jibjoub/Countries/README.md

 ## Future improvements
 - Refactor WorldRepositoryImpl
 - Persistence of already fetched data by using a framework like Room
-- Migrate from Koin to Hilt for Dependency Injection
 - Allow the user to choose from continents
 - Application Icon